 A personal injury trial itself typically doesn’t delay the progress of the case by a lot, because these types of trials usually only take a few days in court.
 The delay when a trial is necessary can come from the scheduling of the trial date – it could be pretty far in the future, and due to the appeal process, once there is a verdict in the case, either side can file an appeal, and the case might go back to court.

-Every personal injury case needs an experienced attorney, no matter what the specific circumstances are.
+Every personal injury case needs an experienced attorney, no matter the specific circumstances.
 When there are catastrophic injuries, this is especially true.
-It’s important that the attorney you hire has access to medical and other experts, as well as ample resources to handle your case.
+It’s important that the attorney you hire has access to medical and other experts, and ample resources to handle your case.